Society for Applied Philosophy Annual Conference 2017

 All attendees must register for the event

-Rate 4 — faculty day rate (registration, t&c) i.e. no lunch or dinner Edinburgh faculty staff only: £25 non members, £15 members (this option is available to Queen’s University, Belfast faculty staff and students only).
+Rate 4 — faculty day rate (registration, t&c) i.e. no lunch or dinner, University of Copenhagen faculty staff/students only: £25 non members, £0 members (this option is available to University of Copenhagen faculty staff and students only).

 The Society can also contribute to the cost of attendance for persons with disabilities.
 Enquiries should go to firstname.lastname@example.org in the first instance.